top of page

 CERTIFICATIONS

 Wondering if diving is right for you?
-Schedule a one-session discovery class and dive with one of our experienced partner schools.
+Schedule a one-session discover scuba div with one of our experienced partner schools.
 Learn the basics and experience the feeling of floating underwater.

 Scuba Diver